late to the party album rollout

 ANALYTICS

-Analysis: showing new sides of character (humor) drives engagement, long form weakens virality odds
+Analysis: showing new sides of character (humor) drives engagement, self deprecation is effective in earning trust

 +22% retention rate +125% impressions +358% comments + shares